New France: Religion

 Before the arrival of European colonists and explorers, First Nations followed a wide array of mostly animistic religions.
-During the colonial period, the French settled along the shores of the Saint Lawrence River, specifically Latin Rite Roman Catholics, including a number of Jesuits dedicated to converting the indigenous population; an effort that eventually proved successful.
+As of 1607, official support for the first settlement at Port Royal was conditional based on efforts to convert the local First Nations people to Christianity.
+The French who later settled along the shores of the Saint Lawrence River, specifically Catholics, including a number of Jesuits dedicated to converting the indigenous population; an effort that eventually proved successful.

-The French Roman Catholic Church, which after Champlain's death was the dominant force in New France, wanted to establish a Christian community in the colony.
+Starting from 1627 in Quebec and 1659 in Acadia, all other forms of Christianity other than Roman Catholicism were forbidden to be worshipped or taught in New France and only French-born Roman Catholics were allowed to immigrate.
+This put an end to religious tolerance in the colony, notwithstanding the fact that both Port Royal and Quebec City were both founded by protestant Huguenot Pierre Dugua.
+After 1610, Dugua was banished from the French court due to his protestant faith and could only be represented through Champlain.

+As a result of official policy, the Catholic Church became the dominant force in New France.
 In 1642, they sponsored a group of settlers, led by Paul Chomedey de Maisonneuve, who founded Ville-Marie, precursor to present-day Montreal, farther up the St. Lawrence.
 Throughout the 1640s, Jesuit missionaries penetrated the Great Lakes region and converted many of the Huron.
 The missionaries came into conflict with the Iroquois, who frequently attacked Montreal.

 The presence of Jesuit missionaries in Huron society was nonnegotiable.
 The Huron relied on French goods to facilitate life and warfare.
 Because the French would refuse trade to all indigenous societies that denied relations with missionaries, the Huron had more of a propensity towards Christian conversion.
 The Huron heavily relied on European goods to perform burial ceremonies known as The Huron Feast of the Dead.
 Trading with the French allowed for larger amounts of decorative goods to be buried during ceremonies as opposed to only a bare minimum.
 With the growing epidemics and high number of deaths, the Huron could not afford to lose relations with the French, fearing to anger their ancestors.